Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Introduction

-Linear regression through the origin is particularly useful for the estimation of finite population means and ratios.
-In Sect.~\ref{sec_sim_study}, we establish the link between this linear regression model and finite population sampling.
-We also present real-life situations of finite population sampling in which our approach is useful, and a simulation study.
-Our approach is compared with the nonrobust (with the normal assumption) and partially robust (with the Student distribution assumption) approaches.
+In addition to representing a crucial step towards whole robustness for the more general case of multiple linear regressions, whole robustness for the simple linear regression through the origin finds an important application in the estimation of ratios and finite population means.
+As shown in Figure~\ref{fig_examples}, one may encounter the presence of outliers in achieving this task.
+In \cite{gwet1992outlier}, the ratio aimed to be estimated was the area under wheat in 1936 to the total cultivated area in 1931 in a given administrative geographical unit of Uttar Pradesh state in India.
+In \cite{chambers1986outlier}, it was the total population in 1970 in East Baltimore to the number of occupied dwelling in 1960 in the same area.
+In Section~\ref{sec_sim_study}, we illustrate the relevance of our robust approach through analyses in economic contexts.
+More precisely, the following contexts are considered: robust estimation of the personal disposable income per capita and of the average weekly household expenditure on food (using the ratio estimator).
+In Section~\ref{sec_sim_study}, we also detail the link between simple linear regression through the origin and finite population sampling, and present a simulation study.
+In all analyses, our approach is compared with the nonrobust (with the normal assumption) and partially robust (with the Student distribution assumption) approaches.
 It is showed that our model performs as well as the nonrobust and the partially robust models in absence of outliers, in addition to being completely robust.
 It indicates that, by only changing the assumption on the error term, we obtain adequate estimates in absence or presence of outliers.
 These estimates are computed as usual from the posterior distribution.